 I don’t ask for much when it comes to living arrangements, but one thing I do ask for is a neighborhood that lends itself to getting out and about on foot.
 After around two months of our realtor roundly failing to grasp this concept, eventually – with an eye-roll so magnificent it seemed almost certain we were about to be fired as her clients – she capitulated.
 “OK fine,” she snapped.
 “Where d’you want to walk to?”

-The question left me somewhat lost for words – partly, I realized, because I didn’t quite know how to answer it.
+The question left me somewhat bewildered – partly, I realized, because I didn’t quite know how to answer it.
 I’d never had to explain the idea of wanting to live in a walkable neighborhood before.
 There are plenty of obvious answers, of course: shops, restaurants, parks, somewhere to exercise my anxiety-ridden dog without him losing his already jumbled mind amid the thunder of internal combustion engines.
 But it’s not easy to articulate to someone who doesn’t intuitively “get” the notion of “walking for walking’s sake” the desire to be able to leave the house and just, well… walk.

 Thing is though, plenty of people do get it.
 “Walkability” has become such a valued neighborhood trait that many realtors (our own notwithstanding) see a neighborhood’s high Walk Score as something to advertise to prospective homeowners.
 And the last couple of years in particular have highlighted that they have good reason to do so.
 According to an analysis of Google search trends by the nonprofit America Walks, the 2020 lockdowns saw an uptick in web searches for things like “walking paths near me,” “parks near me” and similar phrases, illuminating not just the extent to which people want to get out and about on foot, but also the fact that in many cases their opportunities to do so are limited.